-But CFOs cannot look long-term and plan strategically without timely, accurate, and complete data.
-Since employee travel and entertainment (T&E) is the second-largest expense for most businesses (payroll and benefits are the first), employee expense management is now more critical than ever.
-Greta Menozzi, part of Redpath’s Outsourced CFO/Controller team, has some tips to help CFOs streamline corporate expense management to gain greater control and faster, more valuable data for analysis.
+CFOs and Controllers do more than crunch numbers, manage a company’s budget, and protect its financial assets.
+They must capture key performance indicators (KPIs) that can inform the future course of an organization, however, they cannot achieve this without timely, accurate, and complete data.
+Since employee travel and entertainment (T&E) is a large expense for many businesses (payroll and benefits are the first), employee expense management is more critical than ever.
+Here are some tips to help CFOs and controllers streamline corporate expense management to gain greater control and faster, more valuable data for analysis.

 1. Review your accounting system’s organization

 Typically, accounting systems have pre-designated accounts, but these tend to be general and, therefore, not relevant to your specific company.
-For example, “travel” could cover multiple expense types including airfare, rental cars, etc. CFOs need to know costs for each type of travel.
+For example, “travel” could cover multiple expense types including airfare, rental cars, mileage, etc., and controllers need to know the costs for each type of travel.
 So, your chart of accounts needs to be more granular, based on where expenses fit within your budget, to accommodate a more detailed analysis of specific expense types.

-As a CFO, your accounting system should be organized by reporting units that reflect how you review your data (departments, locations, company products, etc.).
-The chart of accounts will be utilized for each reporting unit you designate.
-That way, you can see the whole picture of exactly how much is being spent.
+The accounting system should be organized by reporting units that reflect how you review your data (departments, locations, company products, etc.).
+The chart of accounts will be utilized for each designated reporting unit.
+This provides visibility on exactly how much is being spent.

 2. Develop a budget that follows your accounting system organization

-Make budget development a group effort, Greta recommends, because this will foster inherent accountability.
+Make budget development a group effort to foster inherent accountability.
 Involve managers of the reporting units affected (as noted above), and involve employees who will be doing the actual spending.
 By doing this, you can create a granular-level budget that truly reflects your organization’s reality.
-That not only supports accountability but it also makes it easier to see anything that may be off during the review process.
+That not only supports accountability but also makes it easier to see anything that may be off during the review process.

 3. Establish a clear employee expense policy

 Without clear spending and reporting policies, employees can easily make mistakes, forget to capture data, or even fraudulently work your system to boost reimbursement.
-Chaotic expense capture ensures inaccurate (and often delayed) reporting and analysis.
+Chaotic expense capture can lead to inaccurate (and often delayed) reporting and analysis.

 An expense policy should identify: